Information For Health Professionals

 The safety of e-cigarettes

-There have been more than fifty research papers, surveys and clinical studies published on e-cigarettes.
-None show any evidence of potential for harm.
+There have been more than fifty research papers, surveys, clinical studies and clinical trials published on e-cigarettes.
+None show any real evidence of potential for harm.
 Since the main ingredients are also used in inhalable medicines and disco fog machines, this is hardly surprising.
-Fog machines are licensed under employee health and safety regulations for long-term high-volume inhalation duty, and these regulations are both strict and impossible to pervert.
+Fog machines are licensed under employment health and safety regulations for long-term high-volume inhalation duty by employees, and these regulations are both strict and impossible to pervert.
 There is 70 years of safety data on these materials in any case – we list around 40 references below .

-Those trials paid for by commercial rivals, such as the pharmaceutical industry, tend to be published with admirable hyperbole – but the content of the press release is often at variance with the facts in the trial.
+Trials paid for by commercial rivals, such as the pharmaceutical industry, tend to be published with admirable hyperbole – but the content of the press release is often at variance with the facts in the trial.
 A good example is the FDA’s famous press release and analysis of e-cigarette refills, where the hysterical text of the PR bore no relation to any facts discovered in the analysis.
+Indeed, the FDA’s e-cigarette trial demonstrated admirable safety standards.

 Example 1 – FDA: “E-Cigarettes contain carcinogens.”

-Full story: True – but at the same levels or less than are present in licensed NRTs.
-In the words of one professor of medicine, “These levels are millions of times lower than conceivably harmful to health” – a fact well-known to the FDA as they license the ‘carcinogenic’ NRTs.
+Full story: True – but at the same levels present in licensed NRTs (~8ng/gm) (as the same pharmaceutical grade nicotine is used, and it is not economic or practical to completely remove traces of contaminants that have no health implications).
+In the words of Prof Rodu, the leading authority on the oral pathology of tobacco consumption, “These levels are about a million times lower than conceivably harmful to health”; a fact well-known to the FDA as they license the ‘carcinogenic’ NRTs.

 Example 2 – FDA: “E-Cigarettes contain antifreeze.”

 The reliability and truthfulness of the FDA can be easily judged from these examples; one professor of public health medicine described them and their ilk as “crooks and liars”.
 At this point it may be prudent for sceptics to investigate the concept of Regulatory Capture.
-It might be questioned whether the FDA should perhaps work for public health rather than apparently for the pharmaceutical industry.
+It might be questioned whether the FDA always works for public health rather than apparently to protect the pharmaceutical industry.

-Many professors of medicine and public health heads of departments have endorsed e-cigarettes.
+Many professors of medicine and public health experts have endorsed e-cigarettes.
 Their work is easily found by googling: profs.
-M Siegel, C Philips, B Rodu and others .
-Prof Siegel’s evidence was instrumental in obtaining the huge Master Settlement Agreement against the US tobacco industry, so it can be seen that such persons are not aligned with any smoking or facsimile-smoking agenda.
+CV Phillips, B Rodu, M Siegel, J Britton, R West and others .
+Prof Siegel’s evidence was instrumental in obtaining the huge Master Settlement Agreement against the US tobacco industry, so it can be seen that such persons are not aligned with any pro-smoking or pro-tobacco agenda.

 Doctor’s associations and groups have endorsed e-cigarettes: